We make software for humans. Custom Mac, Windows, iOS and Android solutions in HyperCard, MetaCard, and RunRev LiveCode

 AirLaunch used to work fine but now it fails to install my app.

 Starting with iOS 7, Apple began requiring a secure (SSL) server for over-the-air distributions.
 Installation will fail if the folder path to the download folder does not begin with "https".
 If you are uploading files to your own server, it must have a valid security certificate installed, and the path to your download folder must begin with "https".
-If you don´t have an https server with a valid certificate, use the Dropbox method instead.
-All Dropbox URLs are secure and use https links.

 How do I name the folder that AirLaunch creates for my files?